Automobile Club de l'Ouest: History

 After World War I, the ACO turned its attention to designing a shorter circuit on public roads to the south of the city.
 The organisation's chief secretary Georges Durand, together with magazine editor Charles Faroux of La Vie Automobile and tyre manufacturer Emile Coquille, came up with the idea for a 24-hour race.
-The first Le Mans 24 Hours was held on 26 May 1923.
+The first 24 Hours of Le Mans was held on 26 May 1923.
 The very first entry was lodged with the ACO by John Duff on a Bentley.

 World War Two and aftermath

 The Le Mans circuit was occupied by the Royal Air Force in 1940 and then by the Germans at the end of that year.
 Le Mans was liberated in August, 1944, but it was almost five years before the 24 Hours took place again.

 Following the war, the grounds of the ACO and the circuit were in ruins, bombed by the Allies and further destroyed by the Germans.
 The ACO set about the task of reconstruction, aided by Government Minister and Sarthe députée Christian Pineau who provided the first millions.
 In addition the ACO launched a loan.
 In 1946 the British Racing Drivers' Club opened a "Le Mans Fund" for the benefit of the ACO, raising a grand total of £358 and 11 shillings, to assist with the rehabilitation of the facilities at the Le Mans circuit.

 Rebuilding of the circuit started on February 7, 1949, and the first post-war event at Le Mans was held on 25–26 June of that year.
 Pineau, standing beside Charles Faroux, gave the starting signal.
 Two new spectator stands were named for racing drivers and resistance fighters Robert Benoist and Jean-Pierre Wimille.